keenhenry/keenhenry.github.io/_posts/2026-06-05-property-based-testing-with-hypothesis.md

 ### [`Rules`][rules]

 A rule (marked with a `@rule` decorator) is some code (defined in a method of the Stateful Test class) that will be run by the test runner.
-It can change the state of the state machine, thus it is not independent action.
+It can change the state of the state machine, thus it is not an independent action.

 An example of a rule for the recipe management app could be creating, updating or deleting a recipe on a device.
 For example: